Fall Bucket List for Kids: 20 Things To Do in Westchester and the Hudson Valley this Fall

 Jousting knights are just one of the attractions at the New York Renaissance Faire in Tuxedo Park.
-Photo courtesy of the faire.
+Photo courtesy of the event

-Let kids try their hands at a forest run and obstacle course at Run Wild at the Greenburgh Nature Center held on weekends from Saturday, September 25-Sunday, October 3.
+Let kids try a forest run and obstacle course at Run Wild at the Greenburgh Nature Center.
+The runs are held on weekends from Saturday, September 24 through Sunday, October 2.

 6. Explore the Hudson Valley